 When a thorough evaluation is performed, convergence insufficiency is often found alongside other diagnoses, such as issues with accommodation (the eye-focusing system) or with the oculomotor (eye-tracking) systems.
 Therefore, we use multiple tools to treat these problems.

 These may be prism lenses or plus-powered lenses.
-Prism lenses move light to a position most comfortable for the eyes, and plus-powered lenses reduce the strain and effort required to focus to see anything up close
+Prism lenses move light to a position most comfortable for the eyes, and plus-powered lenses reduce the strain and effort required to focus to see anything up close.

 This is the selective application of light frequencies through the eyes, and is used in support of other therapies to aid in the remediation of visual problems, visual discomfort, and visual field constrictions associated with visual stress or brain injury